scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 In Fig. :ref:`pyhrf` we present the inputs and the outputs of PyHRF for the analysis of BOLD data.
 It needs as inputs the data volume (BOLD), the experimental paradigm, and a parcellation of the brain.
-After running the JDE algorithm, the outputs will consist of HRF functions per parcel, BOLD effect maps per experimental condition, and posterior probability maps (PPMs) per condition.
+After running the JDE algorithm, the output will consist of HRF functions per parcel, BOLD effect maps per experimental condition, and posterior probability maps (PPMs) per condition.
 In the next section, we will describe in more details these elements and how to use PyHRF.